syncfusion-content/xamarin-docs/Xamarin/SfChart/stripLines.md

 documentation: ug
 ---

-# Strip Lines
+# Striplines

-## What is strip line?
+## What is stripline?

-Strip lines are used to shade the different ranges in plot area in different colors to improve the readability of the chart.
-You can annotate it with text to indicate what that particular region indicates.
-You can also enable the strip lines to be drawn repeatedly at regular intervals – this will be useful when you want to mark an event that occurs recursively along the timeline of the chart.
+Striplines are used to shade the different ranges in different colors in plot area to improve the readability of a chart.
+You can annotate the striplines with text to indicate the particular region.
+You can also enable the striplines to be drawn repeatedly at regular intervals—this will be used when you want to mark an event that occurs recursively along the timeline of a chart.

-## How to add strip lines?
+## How to add striplines?

-Strip line is classified into **NumericalStripLine** and **DateTimeStripLine** based on the type of input you provide to draw the strip line.
-Since strip lines are drawn based on the axis, you have to add strip line instance using the [`StripLines`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartStripLine.html#) property of the respective axis.
-You can also add multiple strip lines to an axis.
+A stripline is classified into **NumericalStripLine** and **DateTimeStripLine** based on the type of input you provide to draw the stripline.
+Since the striplines are drawn based on the axis, you have to add a stripline instance using the [`StripLines`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartStripLine.html#) property of the respective axis.
+You can also add multiple striplines to an axis.

-Following properties are used to configure the strip line.
+The following properties are used to configure the striplines:

-* [`Start`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartStripLine~SegmentStartProperty.html#) – used to change the start position of the strip line.
+* [`Start`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartStripLine~SegmentStartProperty.html#)—Used to change the start position of the stripline.
-* [`Width`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartStripLine~WidthProperty.html#) – used to change how long strip line should expand.
+* [`Width`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartStripLine~WidthProperty.html#)—Used to change the expanding length of the stripline.
-* [`Text`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartStripLine~TextProperty.html#) – used to change the text of the strip line.
+* [`Text`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartStripLine~TextProperty.html#)—Used to change the text of the stripline.
-* [`FillColor`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartStripLine~FillColorProperty.html#) – used to change the fill color of the strip line.
+* [`FillColor`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartStripLine~FillColorProperty.html#)—Used to change the fill color of the stripline.
-* [`StrokeWidth`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartStripLine~StrokeWidthProperty.html#) – used to change the stroke width of the strip line.
+* [`StrokeWidth`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartStripLine~StrokeWidthProperty.html#)—Used to change the stroke width of the stripline.
-* [`StrokeColor`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartStripLine~StrokeColorProperty.html#) – used to change the stroke color of the strip line.
+* [`StrokeColor`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartStripLine~StrokeColorProperty.html#)—Used to change the stroke color of the stripline.

 **NumericalStripLine**

-[`NumericalStripLine`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.NumericalStripLine.html#) are used to draw strip lines for [NumericalAxis](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.NumericalAxis.html#) and [CategoryAxis](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.CategoryAxis.html#).
-To add a strip line, create an instance of [NumericalStripLine](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.NumericalStripLine.html#) and add to the [StripLines](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartStripLine.html#) collection property of the respective axis.
+The [`NumericalStripLine`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.NumericalStripLine.html#) property is used to draw the striplines for [`NumericalAxis`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.NumericalAxis.html#) and [`CategoryAxis`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.CategoryAxis.html#).
+To add a stripline, create an instance of the [`NumericalStripLine`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.NumericalStripLine.html#), and add that instance to the [`StripLines`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartStripLine.html#) collection property of the respective axis.

 {% tabs %}